This lesson introduces you to the various parts of the ArcGIS Velocity app and describes how they relate to each other.

 - Click Create real-time analytic.

-The options to select an existing feed or create a new one appear.
+The options to choose an existing feed or create a new one appear.

-- Click Existing feed to select an existing feed from your organization.
+- Click Existing feed to choose an existing feed from your organization.

-- In the Select existing feed dialog box, click the My Content drop-down arrow and choose My Organization.
+- On the Select existing feed dialog box, click the My Content drop-down arrow and choose My Organization.

 - Choose an existing feed from your organization.